-But if so, then both before and after this period, Private Bennett was surely to have been quartered in barracks in the east end of the capital city.
+But both before and after this period of leave, Private Crane was likely quartered in the temporary barracks in the east end of the capital city.

 A number of the recruits, those whose home was not in St. John's or close to the capital city, or those who had no friends or family to offer them board and lodging, were to be quartered in the curling rink in the area of Fort William in St. John's, a building which was at the time to serve as barracks.
+It appears to have become the norm for the later recruits to have all been quartered there.

-Thus it was on December 11 that Private Bennett embarked in St. John's Harbour onto the Bowring Brothers' vessel Florizel for passage as far as Halifax, Nova Scotia - this was a part of Florizel's East Coast commercial run terminating in New York - from where he and his draft were to make the trans-Atlantic crossing to the United Kingdom.
+As seen above, Private Crane was not to depart for overseas service from Newfoundland until thirty-five days had passed after his enlistment.
+Thus it was on December 11 that he embarked in St. John's Harbour onto the Bowring Brothers' vessel Florizel for passage as far as Halifax, Nova Scotia - this was a part of her commercial run - from where he and his draft were to make the trans-Atlantic crossing to the United Kingdom.

-That voyage was to be made on the SS Missanabie.
-The draft with which he, Private Bennett, had travelled to Halifax was, upon arrival, to then journey on to Saint John, New Brunswick, to embark on or before December 18.
-Missanabie sailed from there on the morrow, December 19, to dock in the Scottish port of Glasgow on the final day of the year of 1917.
+One single entry has him traversing the ocean on board the Canadian Pacific ship Missanabie.
+If this is correct, then Private Crane and those with whom he was travelling then journeyed on from Halifax to St. John, New Brunswick, to embark on or before December 18.
+Missanabie sailed from there on the morrow, December 19, to dock in the Scottish port of Glasgow on the final day of the year 1917.

-(Preceding page: This change of itinerary may well have been due to the 'Halifax Explosion': Halifax had suffered a cataclysmic disaster when on December 6 an ammunition ship, the 'Mont Blanc', had exploded after a collision with the 'Imo'.
-Much of down-town Halifax had been obliterated and the harbour was unable to service the traffic that it had been handling up to that point.
-Saint John was the nearest alternative port, particularly as the St. Lawrence River was by that time of the year starting to freeze.)
+This change of itinerary may well have happened since Halifax had suffered a cataclysmic disaster when on December 6 an ammunition ship, the 'Mont Blanc', had exploded after a collision with the 'Imo'.

+(Right: Much of down-town Halifax had been obliterated and the harbour was unable to service the traffic that it had been handling up to that point.
+Saint John was the nearest alternative port, particularly as the St. Lawrence River would have been, by that time of the year, starting to freeze.